Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 This has strange implications for the mechanics of combat even though the expected hit rate is the same (namely that lower defense creatures are always hit if a higher defense creature is), so we do not recommend calculating attacks this way unless you find it needed to speed up combat.
 </div>

-Attacks are either **single target** or **multi target.** Many features are half as effective when used with multi target attacks, in order to preserve balance but still reward you for hitting many enemies at once.

-There are several commonly used terms to describe the area of effect of powers; their meaning is described in the table below.

 **Types of area of effect**